 In many cases, especially if you are sticking to abilities that were in Fortran 77, you don’t have to provide explicit interfaces, though it’s a good idea to do so.
 But, as I explained in my 2001 article, there are circumstances where the language requires you to have an explicit interface visible to the caller.
 The list of things that trigger this requirement grew in Fortran 2003 and again in Fortran 2008.
-Here is the current list (section 188.8.131.52 of Fortran 2008 if you want to follow along):
+(April 2022: And again in Fortran 2018!)
+Here is the current list (section 188.8.131.52 of Fortran 2018 if you want to follow along):

-other than a statement function shall have an explicit interface if it is referenced and
+Within the scope of a procedure identifier, the procedure shall have an explicit interface if it is not a statement function and

-- in a context that requires it to be pure,
+- the procedure is used in a context that requires it to be pure

 - the procedure has a dummy argument that

-- has the ALLOCATABLE, ASYNCHRONOUS, OPTIONAL, POINTER, TARGET, VALUE, or VOLATILE attributes,
+- has the ALLOCATABLE, ASYNCHRONOUS, OPTIONAL, POINTER, TARGET, VALUE, or VOLATILE attribute,

 - is an assumed-shape array,